Nile Air: History

 On 1 November 2009, the airline received its Air operator's certificate (AOC) from the Egyptian Civil Aviation Authority, which permitted the airline to launch operations.
 The airline had ordered nine Airbus A321-200 aircraft in 2007, however in 2015 this order was adjusted to two aircraft.
 It launched operations in August 2010, operating a short-term wet lease contract with Libyan Arab Airlines, before starting scheduled services from Egypt in March 2011, with the launch of flights to Saudi Arabia.

 In January 2011, the airline became the first private Egyptian airline to publish its schedule and flight availability on the Global Distribution System (GDS) and is now covered on all 3 GDS systems; Amadeus, Sabre Corporation & Travelport.

-In 2013, Nile Air joined the Arab Air Carriers Organization and the African Airlines Association in 2016.
 Also in 2016, the airline became the first airline in the Middle East to use Amadeus’ complete Airline IT portfolio, which provides end-to-end IT solutions.
 In June 2016, Nile Air and Lila Design worked together on the Nile Air A320 special 'Egypt Tourism' livery which was unveiled on an Airbus A320 (SU-BQM).

 In 2017, the airline became the official airline of the Egypt national football team - the first deal of its kind.
 In addition, the airline is among the main sponsors of the team.

+In 2023, the airline wet leased the Sudan Airways A320 which is banned by the EU, to fly regional and domestic flights under Nile Air flight numbers.